bparanj/crystal/electronics/experiments/queue/voltage-doubler.md

 Therefore, the full experiment could be described as:

-### "Transistor-Based Oscillator with Cockcroft-Walton Voltage Doubler"
+### Transistor-Based Oscillator with Cockcroft-Walton Voltage Doubler

 This name highlights both the oscillation generation (via a transistor) and the voltage amplification (via a voltage doubler).
 The circuit demonstrates basic principles of AC generation from DC and voltage multiplication, often used in introductory electronics experiments to explore oscillation and voltage conversion.